NCAR/DART/guide/verifying-installation.rst

-If the corresponding MATLABROOT listed above does not work, you can identify the correct directory by opening the MATLAB application and executing the command ``matlabroot``, which will display the correct location with the correct version incorporated into the MATLABROOT.
+If the corresponding MATLABROOT listed above does not work, you can identify the correct directory by opening the MATLAB application and executing the command ``matlabroot``, which will display the directory where MATLAB is installed.

 Upon successfully launching MATLAB, the MATLAB header will be outputted to your terminal as it is below.